Astrophysics and Cosmology// Daniel Perrefort

-The Astrophysics and Cosmology group focuses mainly on cosmology (the properties and evolution of the universe, growth of structure,evolution of galaxies) and supernovae (causes of Type-1a supernovae, modeling the spectrum of emitted light, use as standard candles to measure the expansion of the universe).
+The Astrophysics and Cosmology group focuses mainly on cosmology (the properties and evolution of the universe and growth of large scale structure), galaxy evolution (how galaxies grow and change over time), and supernovae (causes of Type-Ia supernovae, modeling the spectrum of emitted light, use as standard candles to measure the expansion of the Universe).
 We approach these problems using theoretical, computational, and observational techniques.
 We are involved with a number of current and upcoming astronomical survey projects which can address these questions.

 A common theme connecting much of the work in the group is the use of astronomical survey techniques.
 The University of Pittsburgh was a member of the groundbreaking Sloan Digital Sky Survey.
-Michael Wood-Vasey served as Scientific Spokesperson for SDSS-III, while Carles Badenes is involved with SDSS-IV.
-Most of our faculty have used SDSS data in their work.
+Michael Wood-Vasey served as Scientific Spokesperson for SDSS-III; Brett Andrews, Jeff Newman, Michael Wood-Vasey, and Carles Badenes are involved with SDSS-IV; and Carles Badenes continues as a member of SDSS-V. Most of our faculty have used SDSS data in their work.
 Jeff Newman and Carles Badenes are both involved with the Dark Energy Spectroscopic Instrument (DESI), a project to build the next-generation wide-field multi-object spectrograph.
 Jeff Newman is a key member of the CANDELS survey, the largest-ever sky survey using the Hubble Space Telescope.
 Arthur Kosowsky participates in the Atacama Cosmology Telescope (ACT) collaboration, which makes arcminute-resolution maps of the microwave sky.
-Finally, several of the faculty have leadership roles in the Large Synoptic Survey Telescope (LSST) project (Zentner, Wood-Vasey, Newman).
-Related to survey astronomy, Newman, Wood-Vasey, and Badenes are all interested in astronomical data-mining techniques and related statistical questions.
+Rachel Bezanson has been involved with a number of large galaxy surveys spanning from the local Universe to a few billion years after the Big Bang including the NMBS, 3D-HST, and OBEY surveys.
+She is a survey scientist for the LEGA-C (Large Early Galaxy Astrophysics Census) ESO Public Spectroscopic Survey and is actively involved in planning for the Galaxy Evolution component of the Prime Focus Spectrograph Survey.
+Finally, several of the faculty have leadership roles in the Rubin Observatory Legacy Survey of Space and Time (LSST) project (Zentner, Wood-Vasey, Newman).
+Related to survey astronomy, Newman, Andrews, Wood-Vasey, and Badenes are all interested in astronomical data-mining techniques and related statistical questions.

 Group members participate in activities of PITT PACC and organize workshops on astrophysical topics.
 We hold regular Astro Coffee meetings to discuss new discoveries and research results; these meetings are open to anyone who is interested.
 Members of the group also organize educational activities at Allegheny Observatory, including public lectures and observatory tours.